 Did you know: Cool Stuff in Omaha sits high on the list of the nation’s great hippie/head shops, offering an eclectic variety of incense sticks, CDs, tie-dyed clothing and Halloween costume accessories.
 The city is also the birthplace of the Reuben sandwich, which makes sense if you get the munchies after using all that head shop gear you bought at Cool Stuff.

 5: Baton Rouge, La.

-Baton Rouge scores high on our list, thanks to the strong community vibe perpetuated by students at Louisiana State University: Think of it as YBS meets LSU.
-It’s old (founded in 1699) and small (about 230,000), but Baton Rouge made the news after Hurricane Katrina, as many displaced folks from New Orleans sought temporary refuge there and stayed.
+Baton Rouge scores high on our list thanks to the strong community vibe perpetuated by students at Louisiana State University.
+It’s old (founded in 1699) and small (about 230,000), but Baton Rouge made the news after Hurricane Katrina as many displaced folks from New Orleans sought temporary refuge there and stayed.
 It’s downright subtropical there — the average high is 61 degrees in January — and the city was ranked in 2010 as a top 10 place for young adults by Portfolio magazine, and in the top five by Kiplinger.